 The Outlaw 11.5 is excellent for those that value simplicity and a hassle-free, snag-free fishing experience.
 It would make a great fly fishing kayak thanks to its stability and walkable open deck.

-The kayak features bow and stern tankwells, a transducer scupper, three recesses for 1.5″ Solo Mount bases, two gear tracks that double as carry handles, and two “double barrel” rod holders.
+This model from Perception Kayaks features bow and stern tankwells, a transducer scupper, three recesses for 1.5″ Solo Mount bases, two gear tracks that double as carry handles, and two “double barrel” rod holders.

 A distinctive feature of the Outlaw 11.5 is a very high seating position, a full 16” (41 cm) above the bottom of the boat!
 This is great for sight fishing and makes it much easier to stand up and sit back down.
 However, in choppy waters and strong winds, a lower paddling position would be great for paddling performance and overall stability.